ggerganov/ggml/README.md

 - 16-bit float support
 - Automatic differentiation (WIP in progress)
 - ADAM and L-BFGS optimizers
-- Optimized for Arm64 architectures (M1) via NEON intrinsics
+- Optimized for Apple silicon via NEON intrinsics and Accelerate framework
 - On x86 architectures utilzes AVX intrinsics
 - No third-party dependencies
 - Zero memory allocations during runtime

+*Note that this project is under development and not ready for production use*

 ## Whisper inference (example)